wojtekmach/objc/README.md

-# C
+# ObjC

-Easily use C code in your Elixir projects.
+Easily use ObjC code in your Elixir projects.

 See [examples/hello/lib/hello.ex](examples/hello/lib/hello.ex).

 ## License

-Copyright 2021 Wojtek Mach
+Copyright 2023 Wojtek Mach

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.